BEST MATCHA TEA UK 2020 BUYER’S GUIDE

 Antioxidants help you fight disease and add to your longevity because they work against free radicals in the body.
-Free radicals are damaged cells that are unstable and can be problematic because they are missing a critical molecule.
-These free radicals often injure cells and damage DNA, which in turn can create disease by initiating mutations and uncontrolled cell growth, sometimes causing cancer.
+They have damaged cells that are unstable and can be problematic because they are missing a critical molecule.
+These can often injure cells and damage DNA, which in turn can create disease by initiating mutations and uncontrolled cell growth, sometimes causing cancer.

-Antioxidants are involved in the prevention of cellular damage; they block the process by neutralizing these free radicals.
+Antioxidants are involved in the prevention of cellular damage; they block the process by neutralizing these unstable atoms.
 In doing so, the antioxidants themselves become oxidized.
 That is why there is a constant need to replenish our antioxidant resources and why antioxidants are so crucial to our health.
 Antioxidants will help you against ageing, but most importantly, they will help you fight disease.

-While there are several types of green tea in the market today, matcha powder is the one specially designed for cooking purposes.
+While there are several types available in the UK today, matcha powder is the one specially designed for cooking purposes.
 Because matcha is ground into a fine powder, you end up ingesting the entire leaf.
 It is the only tea leaf in the world that can be consumed in its entirety.
-This process allows you to obtain all of the polyphenols and health benefits of matcha.
+This process allows you to obtain all of the polyphenols of matcha.

 As a rule, the lighter the green matcha varieties, the sweeter the taste, and the darker matcha the varieties, the more astringent they are.
-Matcha can be used both in savoury cooking and in desserts.
-It is a very versatile ingredient that can even be incorporated without cooking it.
-In this cookbook, you will find both savoury and sweet dishes that will help you incorporate this ancient, powerful ingredient into your diet.
+Matcha can be used both in savoury food and in desserts.

 Some top health benefits of consuming matcha green tea powder are: